Home Info Koala (Bear) - Interesting Facts For Kids, Pictures, Habitat, Diet, Behavior

 Koala Diet

-Koalas are herbivorous that primarily feed on eucalyptus leaves, although they sometimes also feed on the leaves of Melaleuca, Leptospermum, Callitris, Allocasuarina, and Acacia trees.
+Koalas are herbivores that mainly eat eucalyptus leaves, but they also occasionally consume leaves from Melaleuca, Leptospermum, Callitris, Allocasuarina, and Acacia trees.
 In fact, the koala feeds on about 30 out of more than 600 eucalyptus species of trees.

 ADVERTISEMENT